juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 - blindedResult
 - maskedUnlockKeyShares#sub[i]

-Once at least _threshold_ _OK_ responses have been received from Phase 2, the client will safely proceed to Phase 3.
+Once _threshold_ _OK_ responses have been received from Phase 2, the client will proceed to Phase 3.
+It is unnecessary to wait for additional responses, as this is sufficient material to recover the _unlockKey_.

-=== Phase 3
+=== Phase 3 Recovery
-The purpose of Phase 3 is to recover the _encryptedSecretShares_ allowing decryption and reconstruction of the user's _secret_.
+The purpose of Phase 3 is to recover the _encryptedSecretShares_, allowing decryption and reconstruction of the user's _secret_.
 Additionally, this phase tells each _Realm#sub[i]_ the result of the operation so it can be audited appropriately.

 Upon success this phase resets the _attemptedGuesses_ on each _Realm#sub[i]_ to 0.
 For this reason, the client completes this process on _all_ realms that Phase 2 was performed on, even if sufficient material has been received to recover the user's _secret_.
 Otherwise, secret material may prematurely self-destruct.